BD-IATI/bd-iati.github.io/_development/sprint-1.md

 * implementing organisation name
 * implementing organisation ref
 * implementing organisation type
+* recipient country (% tagged as `BD` - Bangladesh)

 A couple of notes on accessing this data:

 * **aid type** can be declared once at the activity level (`default-aid-type`) or multiple times at the transaction level (`aid-type`).
 For now, we can take either, and return one.
 We may later want to consider what to do if multiple different aid types appear, but we will leave this complication to one side for now.
 * **implementing organisation** is generally declared using the `role` of `participating-org`.
 However, we should also consider combining this with the `receiver-org` element on each transaction.
 Again, we will simplify this for now, but will eventually want to have some logic that can look at either.
 In the case of the transactions, we could select the receiver-org with the highest value of disbursements.

+Finally: this endpoint should make both IATI and AIMS data available in the same format (and a similar endpoint) so that it is easy to pull together in the user interface.

 ## 5. Read data from the AIMS in the IATI Standard